MLOntology/MLO/README.md

  Figure 2 Mahine Line Types in MLO
 </div>

-## 3. Collaboration in the MLO construction
+## 3. Collaboration in the MLOnto construction

-One of the main motivations for the creation of Machine Learning Ontology (MLO) is a model to support autonomous agents in applications over the Internet Infrastructure, called **Structure for Knowledge Acquisition, Use, Learning and Collaboration** (SKAU).
+One of the main motivations for the creation of Machine Learning Ontology (MLOnto) is a model to support autonomous agents in applications over the Internet Infrastructure, called **Structure for Knowledge Acquisition, Use, Learning and Collaboration** (SKAU).
 A partial view of SKAU can be seen in Figure 3.

 <div align="center">
   <img src="http://a2rd.net.br/img/partialSKAU.jpg">.